 If you live in Grand Junction or are passing through town and are looking for the best places in the area to fish, try casting out your line at one of these recommendations.

-List of the top fishing lakes and rivers by Grand Junction, CO, in no particular order:
+List of the best fishing lakes and rivers by Grand Junction, CO, in no particular order:

 Let’s tackle the most obvious Grand Junction fishing spot first.
 If you live in town or take classes at Colorado Mesa University, you might already be used to the site of the Colorado River.
 However, that doesn’t change the fact that it’s one of the most iconic, transformational rivers in the world––the Colorado River is what flows through the Grand Canyon, after all.